 It’s apparently the scariest attraction in London – so, visit the London Bridge Experience you dare!

-It’s more spooktacular fun that sheer terror, and a great way to have some laughs (and shrieks).
+It’s more spooktacular fun than sheer terror, and a great way to have some laughs (and shrieks).
 Part theatre, part history lesson and part amusement park, it’s an assault on the senses.

 Journey under the London Bridge to learn more about London’s spooky and sordid past.
 The London Bridge is said to be one of the most haunted places in the UK, so keep an eye out for any otherworldly apparitions.